San Francisco City Hall Weddings

 This is another private wedding option – so you’ll have to pay to reserve.
-Make sure to pick the side on the opposite of the sun – so west in the morning and east for the afternoon.
+Make sure to pick the North side to avoid the sun glaring in your eyes.
 Just like the Mayor’s Balcony, the area is roped off, chairs are arranged, and you are good to go for two hours.
 But, once again, be ready to pay the fee and have the weekday ceremony prior to 4 pm.
 For more information about reserving a space for a weekday wedding, check out San Francisco City Hall’s page about weekday wedding packages.

 5. After hours/weekends

 You get to rent the whole shebang.
 Yup, the whole place can be yours for the right price.
 Along with paying the high price, you’ll get a handful of San Francisco’s finest to keep the place all secure – along with a couple of metal detectors.
 This option is back due to high demand and currently available on Saturdays only.
 Ceremonies have to take place prior to 3 pm and includes two hours in the Rotunda with 200 of your favorite people.
 Want more details?
 San Francisco City Hall has an informational page just for weekend wedding packages.

 What Happens Next?

 Now that you’ve decided on a day, location,and if you’re paying the fees or taking the chance on getting the Rotunda, it’s time to figure out what to do next.
 The process is simple and I’ll be there to help along the way.